Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

 *scope: read*

+List partial subreddit objects that begin with a query string.

+Same as `(GET/POST) /api/search_reddit_names` but returns partial subreddit objects instead of strings.

-Same as `Search subreddits by name (returning subreddit names)`_ but returns an object with one field: `subreddits`.
-The value is an array of parial subreddit objects.
+On success, returns an object with one field: `subreddits` whose value is an array of partial subreddit objects.

-Subreddits that are banned or private will be included.
-This can be used to determine the subscriber count of private subreddits.
+Subreddits that are banned or private are included.
+Interestingly, this endpoint can be used to determine the subscriber count of private subreddits.

 .. csv-table:: Partial Subreddit Object
    :header: "Field","Type (hint)","Description"